 - Instalment details

-All licensed money lenders are also required to provide you with a cautionary statement in writing before any loan is granted to you.
+All licensed money lenders in Singapore are required to provide you with a cautionary statement in writing before any loan is granted to you.
 You should also be informed about where you can lodge a formal complaint if necessary.
+Moreover, you must be familiar with licensed money lenders new rules to protect your rights as a borrower.

-Need to get an instant cash loan in Singapore?
-With Crawfort’s 24 hour accessible and fast online application, apply for a loan in just 3 simple steps and get approval in the next 8 minutes!
+Need to get an instant cash loan?
+With Crawfort’s 24-hour accessible and fast online application, apply for a loan in just 3 simple steps and get approval in the next 8 minutes!